Blekka141/alx-system_engineering-devops/0x15-api/README.md

 - Use `get` to access dictionary values by key to avoid exceptions if the key doesn't exist
 - Code should not be executed when imported (use `if __name__ == "__main__":`)

-## Tasks

-### 0. Gather Data from an API

-Write a Python script that uses a REST API to retrieve information about an employee's TODO list progress for a given employee ID.

 #### Requirements:

 - Use the `urllib` or `requests` module